Skip to content

 Version references support semantic tags (@v1.0.0), branch names (@main, @develop), or commit SHAs for immutable references.
 See Packaging & Distribution for installation and update workflows.

-Import custom agent files from .github/agents/ to customize AI engine behavior.
+Import custom agent files to customize AI engine behavior.
 Agent files are markdown documents with specialized instructions that modify how the AI interprets and executes workflows.
+Agent files can be imported from local .github/agents/ directories or from external repositories.

 ---